Because the United States is such a large country, there are plenty of things to see and do.

 Address: 46 Tappan St, Brookline, MA 02445

 The vast ocean is full of unbelievable natural landmarks.
 Luckily, one of the weirdest is located just off the Oregon coast near Yachats.
-Thor’s Well is a breathtaking site where you’ll get to see where the ocean drains.
+Thor’s Well is a breathtaking site where you can see where the ocean drains.

 Thor’s Well is a natural sinkhole.
 It’s a former sea cave, but the roof collapsed from erosion.
 It left behind a well as deep as approximately six meters.
 From the surface level, it seems like an endless flow.